 Both on stage and in the recording studio, the Terpsycordes assert their eclecticism.
-Their recordings, all acclaimed by the specialized press, reflect a determination to penetrate the very heart of each piece they play, combining rigour and imagination: Schubert’s later quartets (Quarttettsatz D 703, Rosamunde, Death and the Maiden D 887), and Beethoven’s Opus 132 and Opus 18 no 6) revealed with period instruments (respectively Ricercar and Ambronay), Schumann’s Opus 41 and Haydn’s Opus 33 and The Seven Last Words of Christ on the Cross (Claves and Ricercar), Vierne’s Quintet with piano (Brilliant Classics), not to mention contemporary works by the Swiss composer Gregorio Zanon (Claves), and incursions into the worlds of tango (Piazzolla, with William Sabatier) and of jazz (with Mael Godinat Trionyx).
+Their recordings, all acclaimed by the specialized press, reflect a determination to penetrate the very heart of each piece they play, combining rigour and imagination: Schubert, Beethoven and Haydn revealed with period instruments (Ricercar and Ambronay), Schumann’s quartets (Claves), Vierne’s Quintet with piano (Brilliant Classics) ; not to mention modern and contemporary works by Swiss composers (Bloch and Gerber by VDE Gallo, and Zanon by Claves), and incursions into the worlds of tango (Piazzolla, with William Sabatier) and of jazz (with Mael Godinat Trionyx).

 Founded in 1997 in Geneva, the Terpsycordes Quartet was trained by Gabor Takàcs-Nagy and subsequently coached notably by members of the Budapest, Hagen, Lasalle and Mosaïque Quartets.
 Drawing vitality from their contrasting origins (Italy, Bulgaria, USA and Switzerland) the musicians offer dazzling performances to audiences of major concert halls such as the Concertgebouw in Amsterdam, the Salle Gaveau in Paris, the Tonhalle in Zurich, and the Victoria Hall in Geneva.